marlon-rodrigues/SDC-Unscented-Kalman-Filter-P7/README.md

 *main.cpp - communicates with the Term 2 Simulator receiving data measurements, calls a function to run the Unscented Kalman filter, calls a function to calculate RMSE.
 Reads in the data and sends a sensor measurement to ufk.cpp.

-*ukf.cpp - initializes the filter, calls the predict function, calls the update function.
-Takes the sensor data and initializes variables and updates variables.
-The Kalman filter equations are not in this file.
-FusionEKF.cpp has a variable called ekf_, which is an instance of a KalmanFilter class.
-The ekf_ will hold the matrix and vector values.
-You will also use the ekf_ instance to call the predict and update equations.

 *ukf.cpp - initializes the filter, defines the predict function, the update function for lidar, and the update function for radar.

 *tools.cpp- function to calculate RMSE.